Bausch + Lomb AllergiFlash eye drops pods

 as levocabastine hydrochloride

-· Hydroxypropylbetadex, sodium dihydrogen phosphate dihydrate, disodium phosphate dodecahydrate, sodium chloride, purified water.
+· Hydroxypropylbetadex, monosodium phosphate dihydrate, disodium phosphate dodecahydrate, sodium chloride, purified water.

-What ALLERGIFLASH 0.05%, eye drops, solution, single-dose container looks like and contents of the outer packaging
+What is ALLERGIFLASH 0.05%, eye drops, solution in single-dose container and contents of the outer packaging?

-This medicine is presented as eye drops, solution, single-dose container; box of 10 single-dose containers of 0.3 mL.
-Marketing Authorization Holder
+This medicine comes in the form of eye drops in solution in a single-dose container; box of 10 single-dose containers of 0.3 mL.

 416 RUE SAMUEL MORSE – CS 99535